drweskiego/winter/docs/_posts/2018-06-30-once-again.md

 scope | desc
 --- | ---
-singleton | A single instance is used prototype | A new instance is created each time the bean is referenced session   | A new instance is created once per user session - web environment only request   | A new instance is created once per request – web environment only
+singleton  | Lasts as long as its ApplicationContext prototype  | A new instance is created each time the bean is referenced, lasts as long as you refer to it, then garbage collected session    | A new instance is created once per user session - web environment only, lasts as long as user's HTTP session request    | A new instance is created once per request – web environment only, lasts as long as user's HTTP request application| Lasts as long as the ServletContext (Spring 4.0) global     | Lasts as long as a global HttpSession in a Portlet application (_obsolete from Spring 5_) thread     | Lasts as long as its thread – defined in Spring but not registered by default websocket  | Lasts as long as its websocket (Spring 4.2) refresh    | Can outlive reload of its application context.
+Difficult to do well, assumes Spring Cloud Configuration Server

 ## Lifecycle methods